Authentication Guide

 }'

-If choosing to use HTTP basic auth, credentials must be passed for each request with the username being the token and the password as the secret.
-To implement HTTP basic auth yourself, the steps are as follows:
+Credentials must be passed for each request.
+The username is the token and the password is the secret.
+To implement HTTP basic auth yourself:

 1. Concatenate the token and secret together, separated by a colon